smstone/mta-bus-time-nyc/README.md

 # mta-bus-time-nyc

-simple viewer + announcer for bustime.mta.info
+A simple viewer + announcer for bustime.mta.info